-- where the accommodation is owned by the employer - where the accommodation is not owned by the employer but is provided for a bona fide business purpose where it is customary to provide free or subsidised accommodation to employees and it is necessary for the particular employer to provide free accommodation for proper performance of the employee's duties or as a result of frequent movement of employees or lack of existing accommodation.
+- where the accommodation is owned by the employer - where the accommodation is not owned by the employer but is provided for a bona fide business purpose where it is customary to provide free or subsidised accommodation to employees and it is necessary for the particular employer to provide free accommodation for proper performance of the employee's duties or as a result of frequent movement of employees or lack of existing accommodation (eg. construction or mining industries).